severalnines/docs/user-guide/dashboard.rst

 * **Vendor**
 	- 10gen - MongoDB Server from MongoDB Inc. (formerly 10gen)
-	- Tokutek MX - MongoDB Server from Percona (formerly known as Tokutek)

 * **Need Sudo Password**
 	- Specify the password if the SSH user that you specified under *SSH User* requires sudo password to run super-privileged commands.
 Ignore this if *SSH User* is root or have no sudo password.

 * **Hostname**
 	- Specify one IP address or hostname of the MongoDB replica set member.
 ClusterControl will automatically discover the rest of the replica set members.